madhusudhand/ngrx-helpers/projects/ngrx-helpers/README.md

 When the action *GET_USER* gets dispatched

 * it emits **GET_USER_RESOLVING**
-  * which will set the `view` in store to 'RESOLVING'
+  * which will set the `state` in store to 'RESOLVING'
   * the component will render ***ngrxViewResolving**. (a loader screen)
 * if api call fails, it emits **GET_USER_ERROR**
-  * which will set the `view` in store to 'RESOLVED'
+  * which will set the `state` in store to 'RESOLVED'
   * the component will render ***ngrxViewError**. (error screen)
 * if api call fails, it emits **GET_USER_RESOLVED**
-  * which will set the `view` in store to 'RESOLVED'
+  * which will set the `state` in store to 'RESOLVED'
   * the component will render ***ngrxViewResolved**. (appropriate UI for user data)